ArdalanGhoreishi/Programming-contest-website/README.md

 # Programming-contest-website
-A simple website for holding programming contests
+A simple website for holding programming contests.

+In this project, we employ an innovative adaptive load balancer to efficiently distribute workloads among the workers.